How To Use a Pressure Cooker – An Ultimate Step-by-step Guide

 The first method is known as the natural release method.
 It takes around 15-20 minutes and suitable to use for foods with long cooking time.
 This method is a natural way to release the steam, and you are required very little to do for it.
 Only let the cooker sit, and it will release the steam.

 The second one is known as the quick release method.
 This method will be possible for you if you have a new pressure cooker as the new ones come with this feature on its lid.
-You just have to release the button, and the pressure gets out slowly and steadily from the pressure cooker.
+You just have to release the button, and the pressure gets out slowly and steadily from the pot.

 The last process is called the cold water release method.
 It is the fastest way to let go of the pressure.
 However, this method doesn’t work on an electric pressure cooker.
-You have to place your pressure cooker in the sink and run the cold water on its lid.
+You have to place your appliance in the sink and run the cold water on its lid.
 This process will make the pressure level go down quickly.
 Make sure that the water doesn’t come into direct contact with the regulator.

 Finally, check if there is any pressure left inside the pressure cooker pot.
-Move around the jiggle valve (if your pressure cooker has it) and check for any sound or steam coming out.
+Move around the jiggle valve (if your pressure pot has it) and check for any sound or steam coming out.
 No noise or steam means no pressure left.

 Take off the lid cautiously and get your food out.
 Serve the food and enjoy it.